Yang monopoles and emergent three-dimensional topological defects in interacting bosons

 where $\vec{\sigma}$ and $\vec{\tau}$ are two spin-1/2 operators, and $\hat{n}$ is a unit vector.
 A single-mode approximation has been taken for the orbital part of the wavefunction, i.e., bosons share the same spatial wavefunction.
 Eq.(\ref{spinmodel}) defined in a 5D parameter space, ${\bf R}=(R_x, R_y, R_zn_x, R_zn_y, R_z n_z)$, describes a spin-3/2 particle.
-For the convenience of later discussions, we rewrite this Hamiltonian,
+In the NIST experiment, the first (second) two parameters are determined by the intensities and phases of radio-frequency (micro-wave) coupling and the last one, $R_zn_z$, is adjusted by the detuning~\cite{nistarXiv}.
+For convenience of later discussions, We rewrite this Hamiltonian,

 which describes four lattice sites coupled by certain inter-site tunnelings $t_{ij}$, as shown in Fig.~\ref{fig1}(a).